InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 contributions.
 In that sense, TCs act as force multipliers in their community.

-As indicated earlier, it is helpful for TCs to engage in marketing their product and their community, in order to increase the number of newbies and consumers.
+As indicated earlier, it is helpful for TCs to engage in marketing their product and their community, in order to increase the number of newcomers and consumers.
 They should communicate opportunities for making contributions to consumers and try to elicit and align the interests of potential contributors with that of the community.
 What often works well is if contributors were able